Sergey Nivens - Fotolia

 While some companies may choose to move some systems on-premise to manage costs and avoid being tied to a single cloud provider, the reality is that it is hard to walk away completely from the benefits of cloud computing – faster deployment, utility-based pricing that parks IT spending under a company’s operating expenditure, and access to the latest technologies.

 To avoid supplier lock-in, more businesses in the Asia-Pacific region are looking at a multi-cloud strategy, where they take their pick from the best cloud applications, platforms and infrastructure offerings to work alongside in-house systems in their datacentres.

-Daphne Chung, research director for cloud at IDC Asia-Pacific, says organisations are also using various cloud services in order to optimise IT costs based on specific workloads or projects, such as finding the cheapest way to deal with test and development requirements for a project that may only last a short period of time.
+Daphne Chung, research director for cloud at IDC Asia-Pacific, says organisations are also using various cloud services to optimise IT costs based on specific workloads or projects, such as finding the cheapest way to deal with test and development requirements for a project that may only run for a short period of time.

 “There are a number of other reasons, of course, such as backup or disaster recovery,” says Chung, adding that organisations may also end up with multiple cloud services through mergers and acquisitions, or if a cloud service has a specific feature that is not offered by others.

 Paul Haverfield, HPE